 This is all that really matters right?
 Well, it is, and it isn’t.
 I find people’s perception of how things work in the field is often skewed.
 One or two good or bad experiences and an opinion is stuck in their head regardless of any facts.
 From the previously mentioned data, you should already be able to tell how they work in the woods, and that is very well.
 But I since I was killing gobblers with the Winchester Long Beard XR before I ever did any ballistics gel tested anything, I can tell you also from experience that this stuff is potent.

 If a turkey is within 40 yards and you can aim reasonably well, that turkey is dead.
 If the turkey is further than 40 yards and you can aim well, it is probably dead too.
 How far exactly can you take a turkey with the Long Beard XR?
 I have heard people quote all kinds of crazy ranges, so I am going to do some testing soon with long range shots.
 But suffice to say, it is the best lead turkey load on the market at any range.
+If you want more punch, you need to step up to some tungsten, here is an article I did on some: APEX TSS Turkey Hunting Ammo Review.

 How Long Does The Ammo Last?